 - Develops skills in advocacy, communication and lobbying, as an integral part of the learning programme.

 - Provides participants with first-hand exposure to conservation leadership challenges in the real world by working in placements alongside conservation professionals, including in developing countries.

-The Cambridge Masters in Conservation Leadership welcomed its first students in October 2010 and currently the third cohort of 17 students from 17 countries is pursuing this unique course.
+The Cambridge Masters in Conservation Leadership welcomed its first students in October 2010 and currently the fifth cohort of 17 students is pursuing this unique course.
 The outcomes of the course are twofold: